 We generally store and process your information within the European Economic Area (EEA).

-Where we need to transfer your information outside of the European Economic Area we only do so to countries which have been determined by the European Commission to have an adequate level of data protection/or where We transfer personal information to countries that have not been determined to have an adequate level of protection we do so using a variety of legal mechanisms, including contracts, to help ensure your rights and protections.
+Where We need to transfer your information outside of the European Economic Area We only do so to countries which have been determined by the European Commission to have an adequate level of data protection/or where We transfer personal information to countries that have not been determined to have an adequate level of protection We do so using a variety of legal mechanisms, including contracts, to help ensure your rights and protections.

 You have specific rights connected to provision of your personal information to Us.
 These include your rights to request that We: